Ericgacoki/CovidTracker/README.md

+⚠️ DISCLAIMER: This project is no longer maintained⚠️

 # uscc_test_record
 This app helps USCC (united saints christian church) to keep a clean record of their service attendees and the respective data particularly during the Covid-19 era.
 Safe Cloud storage, realtime updates and simplified, beautiful user interface are among the many services that this app offers.